 In todays post, I will talk about Ding Darling and reveal his role in our story.
 Much has been written about Darling and I will attempt to summarize the literature and hopefully add a few insights not readily found elsewhere.
-When discussing Darling’s early life, many writers point to a series of events that are seen as formative in his life.
+When discussing Darling’s early years, many writers point to a series of events that are seen as formative in his life.

 I have found that while many biographies include these central themes, the details often vary from one account to the next.
 I will do my best to represent consensus, however, one should be aware that while some accounts differ in (for example) his exact age when moving from one place to another – the gist remains similar and does not effect the telling of the story in any appreciable way.